kmlefran/aiida-aimall/docs/source/reference/api/auto/aiida_aimall/calculations/index.rst

       the wfx, wfn, or fchk file to be run

-      :type: `SinglefileData`
+      :type: aiida.orm.SinglefileData

    .. attribute:: code

       code of the AIMQB executable

-      :type: `Code`
+      :type: aiida.orm.Code

    .. attribute:: attached_atom_int

-      otional integer label of the atom in the group that is attached to the rest of the molecule
+      optional integer label of the atom that is attached to the rest of the molecule

-      :type: `Int`
+      :type: aiida.orm.Int

    .. attribute:: group_atoms

-      optional integer ids of atoms comprising the group for AimqbGroupParser
+      optional integer list of ids of atoms comprising the group for AimqbGroupParser

-      :type: `List(int)`
+      :type: aiida.orm.List

    .. rubric:: Example